semaphoreci/docs/caching-big-repositories_5bf03fb92c7d3a31944e139d.md

 ## Evaluating the results

-The same project was executed with and without using
+The same project was executed with and without using the Semaphore 2.0 cache server.

 ## See Also